 4 Day Paris Itinerary for Couples-Day 1:

 So…..let’s get going!
-(Don’t worry, we are going to take it kinda easy today)
+(Don’t worry, we are going to take it a little easy today)

 This bohemian Parisian neighborhood is a must do, even for a 4 day Paris itinerary!

 Stroll along the beautiful cobblestone streets and pop into one of the quaint cafes for breakfast (you need your stamina).
 After breakfast, head to Place du Tertre to watch the street artists perform they talent for the curious visitors.

 You can almost imagine the Montmartre of the past where Monet, Picasso, Van Gogh, and Renoir just had to be among these great street artists.
 I mean we can imagine, right?

 Take time to explore some of the jewels of this artistic neighborhood including:

 - Museum of Montmartre- where Renoir lived and painted

 - Lapin Agile- one of the oldest Parisian cabarets

 - Le Bateau-Lavoir- where Picasso lived and worked

 While you’re in the Montmartre area, you have to visit the beautiful Basilica of the Sacre-Coeur.
 This gorgeous Catholic Church is one of Paris’ most famous landmarks.
 Be sure to pop inside to see the fabulous ceiling mosaic and grand interior architecture.